-- Engage with further upcoming consultations which are expected in 2025 for step-in and pricing mechanisms. - " Ensure best practises that are standard across other utilities are put in place for heat networks, especially in areas such as metering and billing that directly interact with your heat network customers, or the efficiency of your heat network that impacts its pricing. - " Understand your current heat networks and compliance with existing regulation and legislation, such as the Heat Networks (Metering and Billing) Regulations 2014 and best practise, such as CIBSE CP1.
+- Engage with open Fair Pricing Protections consultation before 9th July (See page 4) and upcoming step-in consultation. - Ensure best practises that are standard across other utilities are put in place for heat networks, especially in areas such as metering and billing that directly interact with your heat network customers, or the efficiency of your heat network that impacts its pricing. - " Understand your current heat networks and compliance with existing regulation and legislation, such as the Heat Networks (Metering and Billing) Regulations 2014 and best practise, such as CIBSE CP1.

-✓ How can Sycous help?
+☑ How can Sycous help?